-- Discourage anyone who is sick from attending the meeting and request that people who begin displaying any coronavirus symptoms leave immediately.
+- Discourage anyone who is sick from attending the meeting and request that people who begin displaying any Covid-19 symptoms leave immediately.

 - Create a quarantine zone for anyone who may fall ill.
 Work with the local health department and hospital to create a plan for treating staff members and participants who do not live nearby and may need to be quarantined for some time.
-The CDC also recommends drafting a plan for how vulnerable populations will be separated and cared for if need be.
+Consider drafting a plan for how vulnerable populations will be separated and cared for if need be.

 - Aim to limit staff contact on-site.
 Develop a staggered shift schedule to reduce the risk of exposure and allow staff members to telecommute if they are not needed at the venue.

-- Work with local health officials and develop a plan in case the situation changes and the meeting must be canceled or postponed.
-Develop specific criteria for postponing or canceling and outline what the refund or re-ticket policy will be.
+- Work with local health officials and develop a plan in case the situation changes and the meeting must be cancelled or postponed.
+Develop specific criteria for postponing or cancelling and outline what the refund or re-ticket policy will be.
 Assess whether the event could be held virtually if necessary.

 - Identify automated platforms that can be used to quickly disseminate updates to staff members and attendees via text message, email and more.
 Take care to consider any potential language, cultural or disability barriers that may affect communication.